CCP Handbook - Comprehensive Community Planning for First Nations in British Columbia Third Edition

 Musqueam First Nation

-The second edition of the Comprehensive Community Planning (CCP) Handbook comes after seven years of passionate and inspiring work within the CCP community in British Columbia (BC).
+The third edition of the Comprehensive Community Planning (CCP) Handbook comes after 10 years of passionate and inspiring work within the CCP community in British Columbia (BC).
 Since the handbook was first published in 2006, many First Nations in BC have begun their own CCP journey.
 A growing number of completed plans are being implemented with great success and significant benefit to the health and wellness of their communities.

 With more and more communities moving into the implementation phase of CCP, the need to incorporate lessons learned and strengthen the implementation, and monitoring and evaluation sections of the handbook became obvious.
 In this edition, you will see that these sections have been expanded.
 You will also find more tools and resources to support the successful implementation of your own community's plan.
 Other additions to the handbook include information about social media and the CCP Mentorship Initiative, which have been instrumental to the planning success of many First Nations.